-12.1.2 What Developers Should Consider
+12.2.2 What Developers Shall Consider

-To properly address the requirement for mitigative and remedial measures the EIS should include:
+To properly address the requirement for mitigative and remedial measures the EIS shall include:

-- A description of any potential impacts to the biophysical and human environment, wildlife, wildlife habitat, and wildlife harvesting activities. - A description of the proposed mitigation to reduce or eliminate potential impacts. - An outline of emergency response plans and any management and monitoring plans proposed and/or required for the development to proceed (e.g., clean-up, reclamation, disposal, decommissioning, contingency, wildlife management, adaptive management, follow-up and monitoring). - Where appropriate, a clear indication of the party responsible for implementing the mitigation.
+- A description of any potential impacts to the biophysical and human environment, wildlife, wildlife habitat, and wildlife harvesting activities. - A description of the proposed mitigation to reduce or eliminate potential impacts. - Clearly identify mitigation measures to address sensory disturbances to wildlife, particularly barren ground caribou and grizzly bear. - An outline of emergency response plans and any management and monitoring plans proposed and/or required for the development to proceed (e.g., clean-up, reclamation, disposal, decommissioning, contingency, wildlife management, adaptive management, follow-up and monitoring). - Where appropriate, a clear indication of the party responsible for implementing the mitigation.

 Mitigation measures to be used to reduce the potential negative effects of a development should also be identified.
 Measures that are built into the design of the development can be included in the discussion of development activities.
 For example, all land users shall avoid harm to wildlife and wildlife habitat and damage to community travel routes through the timing of their operations, through careful selection of the location of their main camps and travel routes and through other mitigative measures.
-Descriptions of mitigative measures should be specific (i.e., mitigative measures that require actions or responses by the Developer should be explicitly identified and explained).
+Descriptions of mitigative measures should be specific (i.e., mitigative measures that require actions or responses by the Developer should be explicitly identified and explained), and should include a rationale for use and examples of where these measures have been used effectively.